ldv-klever/aspectator/gcc/config/rx/rx.md

-;; Note - the following set of patterns do not use the "memory_operand" ;; predicate or an "m" constraint because we do not allow symbol_refs ;; or label_refs as legitmate memory addresses.
-This matches the ;; behaviour of most of the RX instructions.
+;; Note - the following set of patterns do not use the "memory_operand" ;; predicate or an "m" constraint because we do not allow symbol_refs ;; or label_refs as legitimate memory addresses.
+This matches the ;; behavior of most of the RX instructions.
 Only the call/branch ;; instructions are allowed to refer to symbols/labels directly.
 ;; The call operands are in QImode because that is the value of ;; FUNCTION_MODE